 For information security workers, similar phenomena can occur.
 Target's security team dismissed technical data indicating early warning signs of a data breach.
 While that instance cannot definitively be connected to alert fatigue, it serves as a warning example for security professionals.

 The solution is to be conscious of your response to alerts and the risks that your security software could desensitize you to warning signs by constantly blowing up the admin portal with unimportant notifications.
-By opting for a monitoring solution with the built-in intelligence to distinguish between critical and unimportant warnings, you can avoid desensitization.
+By opting for a monitoring solution with built-in intelligence to distinguish between critical and unimportant warnings, you can avoid desensitization.